History of Natchez, Mississippi: Antebellum (1783–1860)

-Natchez also has a unique history as being a region with a substantial number of free persons of color during the era of slavery.
-Census records from 1850 and 1860 show that about 85% of the free people of color in the antebellum era were mulattoes; the offspring of white male planter fathers and enslaved or emancipates black females to whom the former freed.
-Mixed raced free people of color in Natchez acquired wealth in several ways.
-Very often their planter white male fathers gave them inheritances or their half family members set them up in business.
+Natchez also has a unique history as a region with a substantial number of free people of color (the legal term used at the time) during the era of slavery.
+Census records from 1850 and 1860 show that about 85% of the free people of color in the antebellum era were people categorized in census records as 'mulatto', a historical racial classification used at the time for people of mixed African and European ancestry; these were often the children of enslaved Black women who were raped by their white male enslavers.
+Some mixed-race free people of color in Natchez acquired wealth in several ways.
+Very often, their planter-white male fathers gave them inheritances, or their half-family members set them up in business.
 Some of the leading free people of color within the Natchez community include such figures as William Johnson, Robert W. Fitzhugh, William McCary and Louis Winston.
 Robert H. Wood, was another prominent free person of color.
-He became the mayor of Natchez which was the exact same position his white planter father Robert Wood occupied years earlier.
-It was initially believed in post modern times that free people of color lacked a lot of citizen rights regardless of their status.
-Research in recent decades through courthouse and governmental records has substantially demonstrated that to be untrue for the wealthy property owning free people of color.
-Owning wealth and being included as equals by the richest of the white families in the antebellum era gave the few people of color who had this circumstance a rare amount of prestige and power.
-William Johnson, a well known free person of color strives to be recognized as a planter by Natchez society; Archie P. Williams a free person of color who was also of Natchez was recognized in society as a planter due to being the son of David Percy Williams of Natchez and inheriting a large portion of his wealth.
-Archie P. Williams white side of his family lineage had been established as one of the wealthiest in the region for several generations prior beginning in the 1760s with his great grandfather David Williams.
+He became the mayor of Natchez, the same position his white planter father, Robert Wood, had held years earlier.
+Earlier historical interpretations often overstated the legal and economic rights exercised by some wealthy free people of color in Natchez.
+Nevertheless, scholarship using court and government records has shown that some wealthy property-owning free people of color exercised substantial legal and economic autonomy despite pervasive racial discrimination.
+Owning wealth and receiving conditional social acceptance within parts of the white planter class in the antebellum era gave the few people of color who had this circumstance a limited and highly exceptional degree of social influence.
+William Johnson, a well-known free person of color, strove to be recognized within some elite social and economic circles as a planter; Archie P. Williams a free person of color who was also of Natchez was recognized in society as a planter due to being the son of David Percy Williams of Natchez and inheriting a large portion of his wealth.
+Archie P. Williams's white side of his family lineage had been among the wealthiest in the region for several generations, beginning in the 1760s with his great-grandfather, David Williams.
 Archie P. Williams was one of a few millionaires (especially mixed -race or black millionaires) in the 1800s due to his inherited share of the multi million dollar estate of Winthrop Sargent who was a stepfather to his grandfather.
-Other free persons of color in Natchez acquired skills as artisans, mechanics, shoemakers, etc and they lived a merely comfortable existence in contrast to the enslaved African Americans.
-Some of the descendants of free persons of color from the antebellum era continue to proper in the Natchez, Mississippi region.
+Other free people of color worked as artisans, mechanics, and tradespeople, occupying an intermediate and precarious social position between white residents and the enslaved Black majority.
+Some descendants of antebellum free people of color remain active in business and civic life in the Natchez region.
 The descendants of Robert Wood own the Mackel Funeral Home.
 Anton R. Williams of Kalamazoo and Grand Rapids, Michigan inherited wealth as a descendant of Archie P. Williams and continues to operate various oil and gas, real estate and timber land business ownership interest in Natchez, Mississippi and the surrounding region from his headquarters of Grand Rapids, Michigan and Kalamazoo, Michigan.